BND Hamburger Icon

 22. Traveling nurse

 Traveling nurses move around the country from hospital to hospital, bouncing from one temporary position to the next.
-You’ll be sent to areas where nurses are needed most, and your housing, travel expenses and benefits are often covered.
+You’ll be sent to areas where nurses are needed most, and your housing, travel expenses and employee benefits are often covered.

 As with any nursing position, you’ll need credentials from a nursing program to become a registered nurse.